Phase Ib/II Study of Bexmarilimab Plus Doxorubicin in Adults with Metastatic Soft Tissue Sarcoma

 Trial locations

-Doxorubicin is a well‑known chemotherapy drug that is also given by IV infusion.
-It is part of standard treatment for many cancers, including soft‑tissue sarcoma.
-In this trial, doxorubicin is used together with bexmarilimab to see if the combination works better than doxorubicin alone, and it also serves as the comparison treatment for measuring any added benefit.
+Doxorubicin is a chemotherapy drug that is also given by IV infusion.
+It is a well‑known treatment for many cancers, including soft‑tissue sarcoma.
+In this trial, doxorubicin is used as the backbone therapy that all participants receive, and it is also the drug that the new combination (with bexmarilimab) is compared against to determine if the addition of bexmarilimab provides extra benefit.

 Trial ID: